DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 The best description I've read about how learning occurs is in the [Badass: Making Users Awesome](https://www.amazon.co.uk/Badass-Making-Awesome-Kathy-Sierra/dp/1491919019) book, where Kathy Sierra outlines two key requirements to learn:

  - **Practice right** - it is not about how much one practices, but how effective that practice is.
-This is connected with the idea of being in 'the zone' and it really shows that the real talent is not in being good/excellent in a particular area (for example playing guitar) but in is having the ability and perseverance  to practice and learn effectively.
+This is connected with the idea of being in 'the zone' and it really shows that the real talent is not in being good/excellent in a particular area (for example playing guitar) but it is having the ability and perseverance  to practice and learn effectively.
 Ironically too much talent can actually back fire, since it makes the first part easy and doesn't prepare the student for the hard road ahead.
 One of my best teachers always said "being good is 1% talent and 99% perspiration'
 - **Consume large amounts of good examples** - the very interesting data point here is how much we learn subliminally and by osmosis.
 Related to the idea that books are much better mediums to learn, when we learn we absorb much more that we think we do.
 This is why it is so important to keep seeing (and learning from) good examples of what we are are trying to learn.
 When we see or read from somebody that has gained mastery of a particular topic, we are learning all sorts of things.
 This is why as a developer is is key that you read lots of source code and try lots of technologies, since each one will teach you much more than you realise.
 Remember that all Open Source code is available (usually on GitHub).
 Spent time on projects you use and dig deep into the source code.

 What you really should to be worried about is when you stop learning.